pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 ## Sifting Through the Dump

-With the help of our friend heapy, we got a sense of where all of these objects were coming from.
+With the help of our friend heapy, we were able to get a sense of where all of these objects were coming from.
 The allocation point for our leaked objects was where our ORM loads objects out of the database.
 Unfortunately most of what we do is load ORM models out of our database, so this was not immediately helpful.
 Since classes in Ruby are also objects, we were able to [write a script](https://github.com/cloudfoundry/capi-release/blob/b9bba0c47b7cc7c9ee466b2eba9fc7f069577029/scripts/heap-utils/count-uniq-objects-by-class) to count the number of instances of different classes in the heap dump.

 ```bash
 421453 "0x5642f6a6fa88"